Act of Waste: Voluntary, Permissive & Ameliorative Types

 Legal Implications of Permissive Waste

-The landlord, when finally notices the damage, can and will sue him for the cost of repairing the house, and will probably evict him for failing to maintain the property.
+The landlord, when he finally notices the damage, can and will sue him for the cost of repairing the house, and will probably evict him for failing to maintain the property.

 Legal Implications of Ameliorative Waste